modelica/DCPTester/README.md

 # DCP Tester

+### Documentation on Tester and Test Generator
+A [Whitepaper](https://github.com/modelica/DCPTester/blob/master/tester/documentation/documentation.pdf) on how to use the DCP Tester and DCP Test Generator is now available.
+It contains information not only about the DCP Tester itself, but also its usage together with the DCP Test Generator, templates and extensions, and the process of protocol based verification.

+Also take a look at the published Docker container, described in the Whitepaper.

 ### Build the DCP Tester
 To Build the DCP Tester the following Libararies needed to be installed:
 - Asio